In Brief

 JOHN 6:44

 John 6 records Jesus' most explicit teaching on how conversion actually works.
 The scene is not triumph.
-It is desertion.
-The crowd is thinning.
-Many disciples have just left — people who had followed Jesus, eaten His bread, heard His voice — and in the empty space their departure leaves, Jesus explains why some believe and others do not.
+It is collision.
+The crowd that chased Him across the lake for bread is grumbling at the sermon — people who had followed Jesus, eaten His bread, heard His voice, and wanted the loaves without the Lord.
+Into that grumbling, Jesus explains why some believe and others do not.
 The answer is not the quality of the teaching, the receptivity of the audience, or the circumstances of the moment.
 The answer is the Father's sovereign action: He gives people to Jesus, He draws them, and all who are given and drawn will come.

-"This is why I told you that no one can come to me unless the Father grants it."
+"This is why I told you that no one can come to me unless the Father has enabled them."

 JOHN 6:65